phoeniex/PoringKit/README.md

 }
 ```

-From example.
-This JSON will know *avenir* font family with 2 font styles (*regular* and *bold*).
-After define fonts family in *fonts* dictionary.
-You can use font family and font style to apply in each elements.
+From example above.
+This *style* will know *avenir* font family with 2 font styles (*regular* and *bold*).
+After defined font family in *fonts* dictionary.
+You can use those font family and font style to apply in each elements.

 ``` swift
 {